From Halle Berry to Oprah Winfrey – Famous Pageant Winners and Losers

 Nancy O’Dell, Miss South Carolina 1987: A marketing major and sorority girl at Clemson University, Nancy Humphries (O’Dell) won the Miss South Carolina Pageant in 1987 and competed in the Miss America Pageant, where she performed as a vocalist in the talent competition.
 She did not place among in the semi-finals.
 Nancy went on to enter the field of television journalism, where she served as a co-anchor for several stations in Miami and Los Vegas.
 O’Dell has co-hosted several Miss USA and Miss Universe pageants.
 This spring Nancy, when longtime host Mary Hart retires from Entertainment Tonight, O’Dell will assume her position.
 She is married to a television executive and has a baby daughter.

 Marilyn Van Derbur, Miss America 1958, remains one the most respected Miss Americas ever.
 Her road to the national crown was serendipity,

 according to the book Miss America: In Pursuit of the Crown”.
 According to the book, Marilyn Van Derbur was literally drafted into the Miss University of Colorado Pageant by her sorority sisters when she was called out of a meeting for a long distance phone call.
 Marilyn nearly panicked.

-In 2003, Miss America 1958, Marilyn Van Derbur, publishes “Miss America By Day”, her account of growing up as a victim of sexual abuse.
-The revelation that a tremendously respected former Miss America had been the victim of incest is met with a huge outpouring of public sympathy – and a flood of contact from women across the country with similar stories.
-Overnight, Van Derbur becomes an advocate on the issue and an inspirational model of hope for sexual abuse survivors worldwide.
+In 2003, Miss America 1958, Marilyn Van Derbur, publishes “Miss America By Day”, her account of growing up as a victim of abuse.
+The revelation that a tremendously respected former Miss America had been the victim of abuse is met with a huge outpouring of public sympathy – and a flood of contact from women across the country with similar stories.
+Overnight, Van Derbur becomes an advocate on the issue and an inspirational model of hope for abuse survivors worldwide.

 Bridgette Wilson-Sampras – Miss Teen USA 1990